ianbloom/lm-reports-to-html-widget/README.md

 python table_html.py -file key.txt -cpu 19 -mem 20 -inv 21 -widget 1567
 ```

+If you'd like to schedule a recurring job to update the text widget, I encourage you to make use of Linux's [crontab](http://www.adminschoice.com/crontab-quick-reference) or Windows' [Task Scheduler](https://docs.microsoft.com/en-us/windows/desktop/taskschd/task-scheduler-start-page)

 ## Result

 The script will save a CSV and an HTML file of the data locally, and will post said HTML file into a LogicMonitor text widget to look like the following:

 ![Optional Text](https://github.com/ianbloom/lm-reports-to-html-widget/blob/master/images/Screen%20Shot%202018-09-11%20at%204.11.41%20PM.png)